 ‘He’s meticulously prepared; a great source of support and very dependable in difficult circumstances’.

-Philip Grundy ‘takes a very grounded and sensitive approach to seriously injured clients’ Legal 500 (2012 Edition)
+Philip Grundy ‘takes a very grounded and sensitive approach to seriously injured clients’ – Legal 500 2012

-Philip Grundy: ‘an easily accessible barrister who puts clients at ease.
-He is highly regarded by instructing solicitors who describe him as a real team player’ Chambers & Partners 2013
+‘An easily accessible barrister who puts clients at ease.
+He is highly regarded by instructing solicitors who describe him as a real team player’ – Chambers & Partners 2013